 Skirts/pinafore dresses Black or grey in colour.
 Skirts must always be plain and no more than 5cm above the knee.
 These must NOT be lycra or jersey material or any other fashion item.

-Summer wear A royal blue gingham dress or knee length grey shorts.
+Summer wear is a royal blue gingham dress or knee length grey shorts.

-Shirt/Blouse/Polo shirt Sky blue, white, or royal blue in colour.
+Shirt/Blouse/Polo shirt should be sky blue, white, or royal blue in colour.

-Sweatshirt/Cardigan Round neck sweatshirt or cardigan in royal blue bearing the school logo.
+Round neck sweatshirt or cardigan in royal blue either bearing the school logo or without.

-Socks and tights Socks and ankle socks, knee length socks or tights should be plain white, grey or black.
+Socks can either be ankle or knee length and should be plain white, grey or black.

 Sweatshirts, cardigans, polo shirts, fleeces and school coats with the school logo printed on them are available to purchase at school or at Shahs.
 Uniform can also be purchased online at www.shahsuniform.co.uk